MisharyD/traffic/readme.md

+# Traffic
+Traffic is neural network bult using tensor flow that can classify road signs based on images of these road signs.
+It is trained using the GTSRB data set. <<br>
+The model generated in the program can classify road signs with 99% accuracy.
+The process to get to this accuracy is provided below:

-### I have returned once again.
-All of the below is using the gtsrb dataset, relu activiation for the hidden layer, soft max for the output layer and the following compiler: model.compiler(optimizer='adam'loss='categorical_crossentropy',metrics=['accuracy'])
+#### All of the below is using the gtsrb dataset, relu activiation for the hidden layer, soft max for the output layer and the following compiler: model.compiler(optimizer='adam'loss='categorical_crossentropy',metrics=['accuracy'])

 10 epoch:
     0.5 dropout: